DevinRobinson1/Properwrite1/replit.md

-# Real Estate Investment Analyzer
+# properwrite.com

 ## Overview

-This is a Flask-based web application that generates professional property presentations for real estate investors.
+properwrite.com is a Flask-based web application that generates professional property presentations for real estate investors.
 The application allows users to input property details and generates comprehensive investment analysis reports with financial projections, neighborhood insights, and presentation-ready formatting.

 ## System Architecture